covermymeds/demo-ehr-rails/README.md

     bundle exec rake db:setup

 You'll need to obtain your own unique API keys, which must be stored in environment variables that the server can access.
 You can obtain your API keys at [api.covermymeds.com/your-account](https://api.covermymeds.com/your-account).
+You'll have to set the `api_id` as `CMM_API_KEY` and `api_secret` as `CMM_API_SECRET`.

 Once your API keys are set in the environment, you can run `bundle exec rspec` to run through the tests.

 To start the server, run `bundle exec rails server`.

 ### Distribution